-Manhattan is experiencing a correction, typical with property cycles.
-Looking at data going back to 1999, Manhattan condominium prices were going up from 1999 to 2008, had a dip in 2009 and remained flat in 2010, and then went back up from 2011 to 2017.
+Manhattan property is experiencing a slowdown, typical with property cycles.
+Looking at property price data going back to 1999, Manhattan condominium prices were going up from 1999 to 2008, had a dip in 2009 and remained flat in 2010, and then went back up from 2011 to 2017.

 How much Manhattan residential condos cost now

 By historical averages (eg price per sqft was $480 in 1999), Manhattan prices are still at historical highs.
-Here are key data points on a Manhattan condominium:
+Here are key data points on a Manhattan condominium in Q2, 2019:

 These declines are significant in a non-speculative market like Manhattan.
 Property prices go up because of inflation, so it’ll never go to the levels of year 2000 or even year 2009.
 The same reason the cost of a burger now will not go down to their price in year 2009.

 This is because central banks continually print more currency every year hence making each dollar worth less than, say, 10 years ago.
 Naturally, more dollars are required to buy the same goods (or Manhattan property) now vs 10 years ago because of the concept of inflation.